nilroset/RESTafaris-project/README.md

 # RESTafaris API BACK-END

-This is a RESTful API for the ResTafaris application, developed using Java, Spring Boot, and SQL.
+This is a RESTful API for the RESTafaris application, developed using Java, Spring Boot, and SQL.

 ## Getting Started